sm9cc/StealthRevived/README.md

 ### ConVars ###

-    sm_simplestealth_status (Should the plugin rewrite status?)
-[Default 1] sm_simplestealth_hidecheats (Should the plugin prevent cheats with 'spectator list' working?
+    sm_stealthrevived_status (Should the plugin rewrite status?)
+[Default 1] sm_stealthrevived_hidecheats (Should the plugin prevent cheats with 'spectator list' working?
 (This option may cause performance issues on some servers) [Default 1]

 ### Notes / Known issues ###